dplusplus1024/bitcorn-hole/README.md

 ## Gameplay Instructions

-For detailed gameplay instructions, view the [Instruction Sheet](INSTRUCTIONS.md).
+- For detailed gameplay instructions, view the [instruction sheet](INSTRUCTIONS.md).
+- For help with getting a Lightning Address, check out this [quick guide](LIGHTNING.md).

 ## Bitcorn Hole in Your Community